Skip to content

 Fin's Statuses

 During a conversation, Fin goes through a number of statuses as it progresses through a workflow.
-The client that is calling Fin will need to listen to these statuses via a Webhook and react accordingly.
+The client that is calling Fin will need to listen to these statuses via Webhooks or SSE and react accordingly.

 Statuses